wuw-shz/Words-Search/README.md

 # Words Search

-Words Search is a web application designed for searching English words interactively.
+Words Search is a web application designed for searching English words to solve puzzles.
 It leverages Vite, React with TypeScript (React.TS)

 ## Features